d-a-ve/helpmeoutcrx/README.md

   npm build
 ```

+> If an error occus when building due to `@types/har-format`, this is a package being used by `@types/chrome`.
+You can install with `npm i @types/har-format` and then build again

 > The built project will be under the dist folder.

 > This folder can be added to the chrome extension by selecting the `load unpacked` in the chrome extension.